 Perth, WA, Australia

-Hi, I’m Matthew Frosst, a third-year PhD candidate in computational astrophysics at the University of Western Australia (UWA), and International Centre for Radio Astronomy Research (ICRAR).
+Hi, I’m Matthew Frosst, a senior software developer working on the SKA-mid project at the University of Western Australia (UWA), and International Centre for Radio Astronomy Research (ICRAR).
+I also have a PhD in computational astrophysics.
 I’m interested in how high-performace supercomputing can used to study galaxy formation and evolution.
 In my research, I apply time-tested emperical and analytical tools, as well as recent advances in data analysis, machine learning, and statistical modelling.

 I have extensive experience leading national and international collaborations, and applying advanced computational techniques to extract meaningful insights from complex datasets.
 Prior to joining ICRAR/UWA, I attended Queen’s University in Kingston, Canada, where I obtained my MSc and BScH in Physics, and worked part-time as a Data Scientist with the Physics, Engineering Physics, and Astronomy Department.
 In the future, I hope to leverage my advanced computational skilles to efficiently drive data-driven decision-making in the fields of astrophysics and data analytics.

-Throughout my PhD I’ve served as the PhD Candidate Representitive to the ICRAR Senior Staff, ICRAR DEI Student Representitive, and as the Computational-Theory Group Chair.
-I’ve also participated annually in various outreach events, including Astrofest (the largest astronomy festival in Australia) and the Stargirls+ STEM camp.
+Throughout my PhD I served as the PhD Candidate Representitive to the ICRAR Senior Staff, ICRAR DEI Student Representitive, and as the Computational-Theory Group Chair.
+I also continue participat in various outreach events, including Astrofest (the largest astronomy festival in Australia) and the Stargirls+ STEM camp.

 Born in Canada’s national capital region, I enjoy skiing, ice hockey, and, of course, maple taffy.
 In Australia, I’ve had to forego the snow, and have taken up surfing and rock climbing.
 I’m currently training for a Ironman 70.3 triathalon.
 When not participating in sports, I’m an avid reader of science fiction, fantasy, and classical fiction.